carbon-language/carbon-lang/clang/docs/ClangPlugins.rst

 Using the clang command line
 ----------------------------

-Using :option:`-fplugin=plugin` on the clang command line passes the plugin through as an argument to :option:`-load` on the cc1 command line.
+Using `-fplugin=plugin` on the clang command line passes the plugin through as an argument to `-load` on the cc1 command line.
 If the plugin class implements the ``getActionType`` method then the plugin is run automatically.
-For example, to run the plugin automatically after the main AST action (i.e. the same as using :option:`-add-plugin`):
+For example, to run the plugin automatically after the main AST action (i.e. the same as using `-add-plugin`):

 .. code-block:: c++